-Students that are new to the Sheboygan area are required to enroll with their parents or legal guardian unless eighteen (18).
+Students who are new to the Sheboygan area are required to enroll with their parents or legal guardians unless they are eighteen (18).
 When enrolling, the parents will need to bring:

 - A. a birth certificate or similar document; - B. custody papers from a court (if appropriate); - C. proof of residency; and - D. proof of immunizations and/or an appropriate waiver.